preface-ai/coding-guideline-tips-and-others/guidelines/frontend-coding-standard/seo-coding-guidelines.md

 ## Standard Implementation

-When implementing SEO-friendly pages within our React application, we should consistently apply meta tags to enhance our content's discoverability and relevance in search engines.
-Below is an example of a standard implementation practice using the Layout component, in which we can define the meta tags for the specific page.
+As part of our coding standards for SEO optimization, the Layout component allows us to apply the essential meta tags.
+These tags are critical for enhancing the page's discoverability and relevance in search engine results, conforming to our best practices in web development.

 ```js
 import { Layout } from "../../components";